 This is defined as termination of student status, including any right or privilege to receive some benefit, or recognition, or certification.
-A student may be academically dismissed from a limited enrollment program and remain eligible to enroll in courses in other programs at Marshall University; or a student may be academically dismissed from the programs at Marshall University; or a student may be academically dismissed from the programs at Marshall University; or a student may be academically dismissed from the programs at Marshall University; or a student may be academically dismissed from the programs at Marshall University; or a student may be academically dismissed from the programs at Marshall University; or a student may be academically dismissed from the programs at Marshall University; or a student may be academically dismissed from the program and the p cally dismissed from the institution and not remain eligible to enroll in other courses or programs at Marshall University.
+A student may be academically dismissed from a limited enrollment program and remain eligible to enroll in courses in other programs at Marshall University; or a student may be academically dismissed from the institution and not remain eligible to enroll in other courses or programs at Marshall University.
 The terms of academic dismissal from a program for academic deficiency shall be determined, defined, and published by each of the constituent colleges and schools of Marshall University.
 Academic dismissal from a program or from the University may also be imposed for violation of the University policy on academic dishonesty.